port-labs/port-docs/docs/tutorials/entity-basics.md

 ### From the UI

-To create an Entity from the UI, go to the [Page](../platform-overview/port-components/page.md) that matches the Blueprint you want to add an Entity to.
+To create an Entity from the UI, go to the page that matches the Blueprint you want to add an Entity to.
 You can find the pages list in the sidebar on the left side of Port's UI.

 First go to the `Microservices` page: